olincollege/axolotl-jump/index.md

 # Project Goal

-We were inspired by platformer games and the artstyles of Obi and Hollow Knight.
+We were inspired by platformer games and the artstyles of Ori Will of the Wisps and Hollow Knight.
 We wanted to create a game that was simple to play and incorporated pretty visuals.

 # Game Overview